itsHamdySalem/Search-Engine/README.md

 # Search-Engine
-A simple Crawler-based search engine that demonstrates the main features of a search engine
+A simple Crawler-based search engine implemented in java that

-# running the project
+demonstrates the main features of a search engine.